microtrain/bootcamp/GLOSSARY.md

 An Integrated Development Environment (IDE) is a text editor with special features for writing code.
 These features may include syntax highlighting, code completion, auto styling, test and debug suites, version control helpers, etc.

+## Interpolation

+The injection of a thing into a different type of thing.

+ex.
+The injection of a TypeScript variable into an HTML file.

 ## LAMP

 A technology stack consisting of Linux, Apache, PHP and MySQL.
 Some definitions my include Perl and/or Python.